Middle School Walk and Talk Podcast

 About the Hosts

-Joe Mazza is currently principal of Seven Bridges Middle School.
-Mazza previously served as the Leadership Innovation Manager at the University of Pennsylvania, Graduate School of Education and has acted as a guest columnist for several educational publications and his work has been featured in 15 books on subjects such as school leadership, family-community engagement, school innovations, mental health and the well-being of servant educators.
+Joe Mazza is the principal of Seven Bridges Middle School.
+Mazza previously served as the Leadership Innovation Manager at the University of Pennsylvania, Graduate School of Education, highlighted by his research on leveraging social media to build home-school partnerships.
+His work is featured in 15 publications relating to school leadership, family-community engagement, school innovations, mental health, and overall well-being in education.
+Joe lives in NY with his wife, four children, and rescue Oliver.
+Follow Joe at @Joe_Mazza and his school’s work at @SevenBridgesMS.